-Except as may hereinafter be agreed to in writing, and except for the Court Employer-Employee Relations Policy and Court Personnel Rules, this Memorandum of Understanding contains the sole and entire agreement between the parties.
-It supersedes any and all other previous Memoranda of Understanding between the parties and incorporates by reference all such previous memoranda between the designated representatives of members of this representation unit and the Court and also supersedes and incorporates by reference any and all Resolutions and Board orders adopted by the San Joaquin County Board of Supervisors which were adopted to implement any Memorandum of Understanding between the designated representatives of members of this representation unit and the County and/or the Court; other terms and conditions of employment not specified herein shall remain as they are for the term of this Memorandum of Understanding except that where the language of such Memoranda or such other terms and conditions of employment not specified herein conflicts with, or is different from, the language contained in this Memorandum, this Memorandum shall prevail and apply.
-The parties acknowledge and agree that neither of them has made any representations with respect to the subject matter of this agreement or any representations inducing the execution and delivery hereof except such representations as are specifically set forth herein.
+Supersession and except as may hereinafter be agreed to in writing, and except for the Court Employer-Employee Relations Policy and Court Personnel Rules, this Memorandum of Understanding contains the sole and entire agreement between the parties.
+It supersedes any and all other previous Memoranda of Understanding between the parties and incorporates by reference all such previous memoranda between the designated representatives of members of this representation unit and the Court and also supersedes and incorporates by reference any and all Resolutions and Board orders adopted by the San Joaquin County Board of Supervisors which were adopted to implement any Memorandum of Understanding between the designated representatives of members of this representation unit and the County and/or the Court; other terms and conditions of employment not specified herein shall remain as they are for the term of this Memorandum of Understanding except that where the language of such Memoranda or such other terms and conditions of employment not specified herein conflicts with, or is different from, the language contained in this Memorandum, this Memorandum shall prevail and apply. acknowledge and agree that neither of them has made any representations with respect to the subject matter of this agreement or any representations including the execution and delivery hereof except such representations as are specifically set forth herein.
 No waiver or modification of this agreement or any covenant, condition or limitation herein contained shall be valid unless in writing and duly executed by the parties hereto; no officer, employee or agent of the Court has any authority to waive or modify this agreement or any covenant, condition or limitation herein contained without the express prior approval of the Court.

-Side Letter Agreement Between the Superior Court of California, County of San Joaquin And SEIU Local 1021 Regarding 9/80 Schedule
+Side Letter Agreement

+The Superior Court of California,

+County of San Joaquin

+And

+Service Employees International Union Local 1021

+LPC IV Classification Discussion

+September 11, 2024

-This side letter shall be an addendum to the Memorandum of Understandings (MOUs) between the Superior Court of California, County of San Joaquin (Court) and the Service Employees International Union, Local 1021, Office and Office Technical Unit and Professional Bargaining Unit, (Union) (10/1/2021-9/30/2024 / Terms of MOUs).
+This side letter shall be an addendum to the Memorandum of Understanding (MOU) between the Superior Court of California, County of San Joaquin (Court) and the Service Employees International Union, Local 1021, Office and Office Technical Unit (Union).

-As set forth in Article 5.7 (A) of the MOUs, the parties agree to discuss in good faith regarding the implementation of 9/80 schedules.
-The meeting(s) shall take place once the Court has back filled its twenty (22) vacant positions or six (6) months after ratification of the MOUs-whichever occurs first-and at the Union's request.
-Any agreement to a 9/80 schedule by the parties shall be summarized in writing and is subject to approval by the Court Executive Officer.
-The parties agree to a maximum of three team members each to attend the meeting(s) and agree that a maximum of two additional team members, for either team, may be invited to meetings when their expertise is needed.
-This side letter does not create any meet and confer obligations and does not reopen the MOUs.
+Within 90 days of ratification, at the Union's request, the parties agree to discuss in good faith regarding whether the creation of a Legal Processing Clerk IV classification is needed for Court operations.
+The parties agree to a maximum of four team members each to attend the meeting(s) and agree that a maximum of two additional team members for either team may be invited to meetings when their expertise is needed.
+This side letter does not create any meet and confer obligations and does not reopen the MOU.
+No claim or guarantee is offered by either party as to the outcome of the meet and discuss meetings.